addpaperwing/DisplayGU/readme.md

 ## Repo Quick Look
-A toy app built with Kotlin and MVVM architecture, using GitHub [Search Repositories API](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-repositories).
+A small app built with Kotlin and MVVM architecture, using GitHub [Search Repositories API](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-repositories).
 Still working on it and trying to add more features.
 #### Tech Stack, Libraries
 1. Kotlin base
 2. Coroutine + Flow + LiveData